mongomongu/kcptun_for_ss_ssr/README.md

-A tool to auto-compile & install KCPTUN for SS/SSR on Linux
+A tool to auto-compile & install ssrr on Linux
 ===========
-##一键安装KCPTUN for SS/SSR on Linux。
-脚本是业余爱好，英文属于文盲，写的不好，欢迎您批评指正。
 ******
 ##<a name="index"/>目录